 The collection included 100 NFTs designed by Chang based on the label art and was available for purchase via NTWRK, a video shopping platform well known for handling sales of NFTs.

 In the same way Taco Bell did, Campbell’s also turned the venture into a charitable act by directing all proceeds to Feeding America to fight food insecurity.

 What’s an NFT anyway?

 Non-fungible simply means that it’s one of a kind.
 It can’t be reproduced or traded with others of its kind and still maintain its intrinsic value.
-For example, if I have a $10 bill, and you have two $5 bills, we can make a fair and equal trade.
-After we exchange our respective notes, we still have the value of what we started out with.
-The same is true of bitcoin or Ether units.
+For example, if you have a $10 bill, and someone else has two $5 bills, you can make a fair and equal trade.

 But that’s not true of other types of property, such as artwork.
-If I have a Degas painting and you have a Jackson Pollock (or even a different Degas!), we can certainly trade our pieces but we won’t end up in the same situation as before the trade.
+If you have a Degas painting and someone else has a Jackson Pollock (or even a different Degas!), you can certainly trade your pieces, but you won’t end up in the same situation as before the trade.
 One isn’t the same as another.

-Token, in this context, means that this non-fungible asset — the artwork, for example, or a digital asset like a graphics file or a tweet—has been reduced to a digital form that can be easily bought, sold, or otherwise traded.
-Tokenizing is a key part of what makes cryptocurrencies tradable while the use of blockchain technology reduces the risk for fraud.
+Token, in this context, means that this non-fungible asset — the artwork, for example, or a digital asset like a graphics file or a tweet — has been reduced to a digital form that can be easily bought, sold, or otherwise traded.
+Tokenizing is a key part of what makes cryptocurrencies tradable, while using blockchain technology reduces the risk of fraud.